 Since March 2020 during the pandemic he has been able to complete his book ‘LOVE BEFORE COVID’ as well as produce an innovative radio play based on 6 chapters from that book, also called – LOVE BEFORE COVID. available on our YouTube Channel. and via Audioboom with links to all major podcast platforms.

 The ‘Art of Thinking’ with Greg Scorzo podcast is available on YouTube where he does friendly philosophical interrogation of ideas with many interesting thinkers.
 Also available via Audioboom linking to all major podcast platforms.

 Lizzie Soden has a BA in Fine Art from Coventry Lanchester Poly (1982.) and an MA with distinction in Art and Design (studio practice) from Loughborough University (2009.) in digital moving image.

 As an Independent artist/filmmaker, she has made pop-videos for The Specials, has been a community arts worker, and made both event documentations and club visuals.

-Lizzie is COTO’s Creative Director, and is the big picture and people person.
-She gets involved with the strategy and development of the enterprise, and most things visual.
+Lizzie is now COTO’s Creative Director, and is the big picture and people person.
+She gets involved with the strategy and development of the project, and most things visual.
 She creates visuals, designs the website, scouts around for partnerships and opportunities, promotes Greg Scorzo and COTO and generally directs things that go on.